SecUSo/privacy-friendly-werewolf/README.md

 ### Privacy Friendly Werewolf

-Privacy Friendly Werewolf is an open source Android implementation of the famous Werewolf card game.
+Privacy Friendly Werewolf is an open source Android implementation of the Werewolf card game.
 You can play it with your friends inside a distributed network so that everyone can use its own phone without the need of a game master.
 The is build to respect your privacy by only demanding as less permissions as possible and not including any tracking algorithms.

 ## Motivation

 Nowadays there are many apps that require many or all permissions available in Android in order to be installed.
 However these apps do not always need all of the permissions they ask for.
 With this project we want to offer an app where the user can be sure that private information such as contacts, location, identity etc., are not being used by the application.
 This app is part of the Privacy Friendly Apps group develop by Technische Universität Darmstadt, Germany.
 More information can be found under https://secuso.org/pfa

-## Download and more Information

-The application is currently under development.
-It will be released starting April 2017.

-###Building
+## Building

-The app can be installed by using IntelliJ or Android Studio (we recommend to use version 2.2.2 or higher).
+The app can be installed by using Android Studio (we recommend to use version 2.3.1 or higher).

 1. Download the source code: $ git clone https://github.com/SecUSo/privacy-friendly-werewolf.git
 2. Add the local.properties and the build.properties file to the root by removing the extension ".copy" from "local.properties.copy" and "build.gradle.copy"
-3. Open the IDE of your choice
+3. Open Android Studio
 4. Connect the mobile device to the computer
 5. Setup a Run Configuration "Android Application" and select "app" under Module
 6. Click run and select "Choose a running device" from the "Device Chooser" Dialog